gsoft-inc/sg-orbit/README.md

 **Github**

-Make sure you dont have any pending changes.
+Make sure you're Git is clean (No pending changes).

 **NPM**

-Make sure you have **write access** to the NPM package.
+Make sure you have **write access** to the selected NPM packages.

-If you are using 2FA, make sure you specified a valid OTP
+If you are using 2FA, make sure you specified a valid OTP.

 **Compilation**

-If the packages failed to compile you can build the packages without executing the whole release flow.
-To do so, execute the following command:
+If the packages failed to compile, it's easier to debug without executing the full release flow everytime.
+To do so, instead, execute the following command:

 ```bash
 yarn build:pkg
 ```

-By default, the output of the packages compilation should be in their respective *dist* directory.
-For more details, view the specific packages README.
+By default, packages compilation output will be in their respective *dist* directory.
+For more details, view the specific packages README file.

 ### Release Storybook